Cycling

 Cycling trails

-Federation Council is served by a network of more than 60 kilometres of interlinked on-road and off-road trails and pathways providing cyclists and walkers with a safe and enjoyable means of exploring the city.
-Download a copy of the Corowa-Wahgunyah Walking and Cycling Trails Guide or find out further information about the trails.
+Federation Council is served by a cross-border network of more than 120 kilometres of interlinked on-road and off-road trails and pathways providing cyclists and walkers with a safe and enjoyable means of exploring our towns.
+The highlight of these is the Corowa Mulwala Cycle Trail which was completed in 2023.
+This trail is a flat 45km x 2.0m wide sealed bitumen path which winds through the road reserve with various access points to the Murray River and Lake Mulwala.
+In addition you can explore the cross-border Corowa-Wahgunyah Walking and Cycling Trails.
+Find out further information about the trails.

 Cycling on the road